willis240/willis240.github.io/README.md

 - Worked on making the presentation for my Google Pinging Project
 - Got Google Pinging Project to send data to TIG Playground (a remote data location)
+- Worked a little more on the Manipulating Data with Pandas course

 ## About Me